House at 1514 N. Michigan Street

-The House at 1514 N. Michigan Street is a single family home located at 1514 N. Michigan Street in Saginaw, Michigan.
+The House at 1514 N. Michigan Street was a single family home located at 1514 N. Michigan Street in Saginaw, Michigan.
 It was listed on the National Register of Historic Places in 1982.

 History

 The house at 1514 N. Michigan Street was constructed in c.
 1880, in a location that was at the time a fashionable area.
 The house was later turned into a medical laboratory.
+By 2018, the house was vacant and was subsequently demolished.
+A new-build commercial structure was constructed on the site of the house and a neighboring home to the north in 2019.

 Description

-The house at 1514 N. Michigan Street is a two-story wood frame Queen Anne house covered with clapboard.
-It has an octagonal tower and a round porch pavilion at one corner.
-Curved stairs frame the pavilion, which has a conical roof.
-The tower is topped by a curved hipped roof.
-The house exhibits other Queen Anne features such as bay windows, corbeled chimneys, porch and fascia spindlework, eave brackets, and an asymmetrically massing and roofline.
+The house at 1514 N. Michigan Street was a two-story wood frame Queen Anne house covered with clapboard.
+It had an octagonal tower and a round porch pavilion at one corner.
+Curved stairs framed the pavilion, which had a conical roof.
+The tower was topped by a curved hipped roof.
+The house exhibited other Queen Anne features such as bay windows, corbeled chimneys, porch and fascia spindlework, eave brackets, and an asymmetrically massing and roofline.